 Systemist has enabled me to:

-Scale a company to 70 people and juggle many different responsibilities as founder and CEO without feeling overwhelmed.
-I don’t think any person inside the company has ever seen me stressed.
+Scale a company to 100 people and juggle many different responsibilities as founder and CEO without feeling overwhelmed.
+I don’t think anyone inside the company has ever seen me stressed.

 Work and prioritize the highest impact things each day.

-Always remember to follow up on important items like as emails, meetings, or projects.
+Always remember to follow up on important items like emails, meetings, or projects.

 Enjoy things outside of work like spending time with my beautiful wife and two incredible children, traveling, self-education, and health-related things such as sports.
 This balance and self-care helps me be a more effective leader for my team.